 Hence the solicitude continually exercised on her behalf.
-But the Jews having rejected the Saviour, the witnessing mission, as a Christian nation, has fallen to Ten-Tribed Israel-"a nation."
-Thus our attention is directly concentrated on the Ten-Tribed Kingdom; and we are at once curious to ascertain of the exiled what became "Israel," often called "Ephra-im," "Joseph," "Isaac."
+But the Jews having rejected the Saviour, the witnessing mission, as a Christian nation, has fallen to Ten-Tribed Israel.-''s nation."
+Thus our attention is directly concentrated on the Ten-Tribed Kingdom; and we are at once curlous to ascertain what became of the exiled "Israel," often called "Ephraim," "Joseph," "Issac."

-This kingdom was to cease, To be utterly taken away, Its power entirely broken, name and heart.
-Whence she should spread out into all lands.
-And fill the earth with fruit.
+This kingdom was to cease, To be utterly taken away.
+Its power entirely broken,

 And become "not my people."
 Is then referred to as divorced, But not lost sight of!

 Whither has she been led?
 To a place where she should be

-Christianized, and changed in
+Christianized, and changed in name and heart.